haverland/collectmeterdigits/README.md

 **But the height should be based on the window edges and on the digit.**

 For best result you should uncheck the *Lock aspect ratio* option.
 When setup the digit it should fit the inner rectangle.
 Now move up/down to fit the digit window.

-After all the digit must not in the inner window, but should have the right size to fit in.
+After all the digit need not to be in the inner window, but should have the right size to fit in.
 And you should not have a lower/upper border for best results.

+The middle line indicates the center of the image, if it is in the x.0 position.
+In this case it should fit exactly in the inner rectangle.

 ![Setup LogfileRetentionInDays](images/ROI-digit.png)